 As a provider of group pensions services in Canada, our group pension plans (also known as Group Pension Schemes) are workplace pensions run by an employer for the employees of a business.
 At Nour Private Wealth (NPW), we offer convenient retirement savings options to companies in Canada with full-time employees.
 In addition, business owners will have access to various flexible retirement savings solutions.

 What Is a Group Pension Scheme?

 A group pension scheme is a retirement plan that requires both employees and employers to make contributions to a pool of funds set aside for each employee’s future benefit.
-Employers and employees usually make matching contributions each month, with the employer providing their portion as part of the remuneration package, and the employee making theirs as a deduction from their paycheck.
+Employers and employees usually make matching contributions each month, with the employer providing their portion as part of the remuneration package and the employee making theirs as a deduction from their paycheck.
 Although a group pension scheme is a company benefit offered to all employees (or all of those who opt in, at least), each employee essentially has their own private plan with the provider once they agree to join the scheme, interacting directly with the pension administrator as an individual client.
 Group pension schemes are beneficial for both employees and employers.
-For employees, the advantage is obvious: short-term contributions for long-term savings and money set aside from a comfortable retirement.
+For employees, the advantage is obvious: short-term contributions for long-term savings and money set aside for a comfortable retirement.
 However, these schemes are wise investments for companies too.
-They provide a way to attract and retain staff, help to reduce an employer’s tax burden, and boost and incentivize productivity.
+They provide a way to attract and retain staff, help to reduce an employer’s tax burden and boost and incentivize productivity.

 Why Should You Have a Group Pension Scheme?

 A group pension scheme is a desirable benefit for staff and prospective employees, but it is highly beneficial for the companies who offer them as well.
 There are three key reasons why business owners should operate group pension plans.